 We need the humanities today more than ever, recently wrote the president of Yale University, Peter Salovey.
 Peter said: "In a complex and interconnected world like ours we need leaders capable of imagination, understanding and emotional intelligence".
 From history and literature we learn of problems that will recur and that will have to be addressed again, we learn about those that concern people who live outside our contexts, we learn to decipher the warnings and to form our understanding of the human condition .

 All of this is essential not only for the next generation of leaders but for all employees.
 The challenges that companies try to solve are not one-dimensional.
-A renewed focus on the humanities can be a key ingredient in tipping the scales in your favor.
+A renewed focus on the humanities can be a key ingredient in shifting the balance in your favor.

 Companies appreciate talent more than ever.
 A quality capable of bringing a higher level of reasoning and operation.
 The most talented employees should focus their attention on what the technology of the future will be and on the changes it will bring to companies.